Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations

-We conduct the following experiments to evaluate the quality of the counterfactuals generated by Latent-CF. First, using the criteria above, we compare Latent-CF to approaches that generate counterfactual explanations utilizing gradient descent in feature space varying loss and clipping strategies to encourage the explanations to be in-sample and sparse.
-Second, we conduct a visual analysis of the interpretability of the counterfactual explanations.
-Through these experiments, we are able to show that Latent-CF simple method provides a strong baseline to compare current (and future) methods in reverse counterfactual generation.
+We conduct the following experiments to evaluate the quality of the counterfactuals generated by Latent-CF. First, using the criteria above, we compare Latent-CF to approaches that generate counterfactual explanations utilizing gradient descent (GD) or other optimization methods in feature space with varying loss and clipping strategies to encourage the explanations to be in-sample and sparse.
+Second, we conduct a visual analysis of the counterfactual explanations.
+Through these experiments, we are able to show that Latent-CF provides a strong baseline to compare current (and future) methods in counterfactual generation.